MicrochipTech/EV08Z13A/README.md

 # **Microchip Timberwolf™ Development Kit**

 Microchip’s EV08Z13A evaluation board features Microchip’s Timberwolf audio processor, capable of running the full family of Timberwolf technology firmware.
-The EV08Z13A is designed to help developers quickly prototype and demonstrate high-quality audio processing algorithms such as full-duplex stereo echo cancellation, beamforming, noise reduction, dynamic range control, audio event detection etc.
+The EV08Z13A is designed to help developers quickly prototype and demonstrate high-quality audio processing algorithms such as full-duplex stereo echo cancellation, beamforming, noise reduction, dynamic range control etc.

-The EV08Z13A evaluation board can be used to easily demonstrate algorithms for 2-way voice communication, embedded speech recognition, and audio event detection applications by using the Timberwolf Demo Tool software.
+The EV08Z13A evaluation board can be used to easily demonstrate algorithms for 2-way voice communication and embedded speech recognition applications by using the Timberwolf Demo Tool software.
 Once ready for application-specific customization, the EV08Z13A can be configured and tuned with the Microchip MiTuner GUI software.

 ## EV08Z13A Development Kit Features